For your enjoyment and edification, I now present some photographic humor…

 The historic building, dating from 1912, was the first brewery in the United States to be built in the Mission Revival Style.
 Today it remains the only Mission Revival industrial building in San Diego.

 Briefly, prior to Prohibition, a non-alcoholic drink called Hopski was produced here.
 The large building then served as an isolation hospital during the 1918 flu pandemic.
 Later it was converted into an agar plant.
-Today the historic landmark contains offices and a new craft brewery called Acoustic Ales Brewing Experiment.
+Today the historic landmark is a part of Mission Brewery Plaza, whose buildings contains professional offices and a new craft brewery called Acoustic Ales Brewing Experiment.